 Professor of human development and applied psychology Keith Stanovich (2000) conducted a comprehensive review of the cause and effect relationship of children's overall reading ability, and their ability to decode nonsense words.
 He concluded that the ability to fluently decode nonsense words is discovered to be a "potent predictor of reading ability at all levels" (p.
 100).

-Nonsense words can be used to effectively teach syllabication.
+3) They can be used to effectively teach syllabication.

 Here a few ideas to make effective use of nonsense words in your phonics curriculum: